udecode/plate/README.md

 > **We are working hard on v1 docs 🚧.
 Storybook docs are still for
 > v0.75.**

-Author's Note:

->  [@zbeyens](https://github.com/zbeyens): Hi, I'm building an app with
->  an editor like many of you and my first initiative was to spend
->  months to share this work, while hundreds of developers were coding
->  and debugging the exact same features.
-Open-source is a long-term
->  investment for a **bug-free product and reducing technical debt**, so
->  I can only encourage you to join this collaboration.
-At the end, a
->  fully-featured editor will be shared here.
-DRY.

 ## Introduction

 [Slate](https://github.com/ianstormtaylor/slate) is a low-level editor